KillerOfPie/upkg/README.md

 		Print information about a package

 	list
-		list the files installed with a package
+		List the files installed with a package

 	version
-		version of a package(s) by name
+		Gives the version number of a package(s) by name

 ```
 It is like a new generic package manager, which will proxy command line to the underlying system package manager (rpm, yum, apt, pacman, you name it).
 Said differently: an "alias script" for package managers, a "proxy script" for package managers

 > Note: the final installed script is named upkg-XXX where XXX is your distro.
 > You can check the file in this repo, or directly download it to avoid the installer